LostParticles/TicksEngine/README.md

-# Tick Events #
+# Ticks Engine #

-The library is a portable library modified from an old code for me that was intended to create a midi sequencer.
+The library is a C# portable library modified ported from an old code of mine that was intended to create a midi sequencer.

 yep i created the midi sequencer using this code.